aafrey/node-faas-happy-path/README.md

 In our example, the directory structure would look like this:
 ```
-./functions
+functions
 |--stack.yml
 |--hello_node
    |--handler.js
    |--package.json
 ```
 > BONUS: By default, `faas-cli` will bundle all dependencies, including `devDependencies`.
-So after the initial build, a `./functions/template/Dockerfile` will appear.
+So after the initial build, a `./template/Dockerfile` will appear.
 It's possible to edit/add to this file to include `ENV NODE_ENV=production` to eliminate devDependencies in the next build.
 Just make sure to include it before `RUN npm i`

 #### That's a wrap!